 You can barely contain your own emotions let alone handle someone else’s.
-It also feel like climbing a mountain through a snowstorm to want to go out and hold conversations.
+It also feels like climbing a mountain through a snowstorm to socialise.
 You just want to get some SLEEP…maintaining relationships is just too much right now.

-This one is rare but worth mentioning.
+This side effect of insomnia is rare but worth mentioning.
 I’ve never experienced this myself, but what happens is: you hear a loud bang or crash right before you’re about to fall asleep.
 You might see a flash of light as well.
 Some people think they’re having a stroke when it happens.
 It does not cause physical pain but it obviously creates fear and makes it even hard to get to sleep.

-This is just anecdotal, however, I become very superstitious when I can’t sleep.
+This is just anecdotal, however, I became very superstitious when I couldn’t sleep.
 Everything has to be in its proper place, the radio has to be on the same station that it was on when I last slept well, and I have to sleep in the same pyjamas that I last slept well in.

 As far as I know, there isn’t scientific evidence correlating superstition to insomnia and it might be more related to anxiety and the need to control my external environment to feel ‘safe’.
 Just know that if you’re experiencing this too, you’re definitely not alone.

 Your body isn’t functioning as it should and sometimes it’s a self perpetuating cycle.
-You feel like this will never end so you set yourself up for failure because your optimism is gone .
-You believe you won’t get better so you don’t.
+You feel like this will never end.
+In turn, you believe you can’t get better so you don’t.

 It’s an awful thing to feel like a shell of your former self.
-If you’re at this stage, please know:
+If you’re at this stage, please know two things: